JuDFTteam/aiida-fleur/docs/source/devel_guide/dg_index.rst

 +++++++++++

 In order to make AiiDA aware of any classes (plugins) like (calculations, parsers, data, workchains, workflows, commandline) the python entrypoint system is used.
-Therefore, you have to register any  of the above classes as an entrypoint in the 'setup.json' file.
+Therefore, you have to register any  of the above classes as an entrypoint in the 'pyproject.toml' file.

+..
+TODO: Rewrite for pyproject.toml syntax
 Example::

     "entry_points" : {